JyXUU/vsi_to_svs_conversion/README.md

-# VSI to SVS Full-Resolution Conversion with Metadata
+# VSI to SVS Conversion

 This repository converts `.vsi` WSIs to `.svs` format using the `large-image` library with the **Bioformats** backend.